Shah-Arsalan/The-banan-language-app/README.md

-This app will convert the english language into banana language
+This Vanilla JS app will convert the english language into banana language